Fiber vs 5G Home Internet

 Which Is Better for Gaming?

 Fiber is the better gaming connection because it usually has lower ping, lower jitter, and fewer sudden spikes.
-5G can work well for casual gaming if signal strength is excellent, but competitive players should prefer fiber or cable over wireless home internet.
+5G can work well for casual gaming if signal strength is excellent, but CGNAT can also complicate hosting and NAT type on consoles.
+Competitive players should prefer fiber or cable over wireless home internet.

 Which Is Better for Working From Home?